 Begin with a warm wash cycle.
 Why

 warm?
 Bodily fluids wash out best at body temperature.
 So you want

 your water to be as close to 98o as possible.
 This initial wash is

 not meant to really clean, but more to flush out all bodily fluids from your

 diapers.
-We recommend 1 Tablespoon of soap during this initial wash.
+We recommend using your soap during this initial wash.
 This will

 first wash cycle.
 Warm if possible.
 This will act as a second flush to really pre-clean your diapers and prepare them to be washed.